Report Jan. 5, 2021

-Improvements in worker health increase quality of life and employee productivity.
+Improvements in worker health can increase quality of life and employee productivity.
 ExxonMobil supports voluntary health programs that promote employee well-being while reducing health-plan costs.
-Through our Culture of Health program, we enable the provision of services including health education, disease management assistance and fitness programs.
-The Culture of Health program is currently implemented in 22 countries, and our team continues to look for new opportunities to expand the program’s reach.
-We have recently added programs in Angola, Australia, Cameroon, China, the Czech Republic, Egypt, Guyana, Hungary, India, Indonesia, Mozambique, the Netherlands, Papua New Guinea, Saudi Arabia and Thailand.
+Through our Culture of Health program, we provide employees with health education, disease management assistance, resilience training and fitness programs.
+We have implemented the Culture of Health program in 30 countries, and we continue to look for new opportunities to expand the program’s reach.
+We have recently added programs in Canada, Chad, Colombia, Equatorial Guinea, France, Germany, Guam and New Caledonia.

 We design disease prevention and control programs to address health risks prevalent in locations where we operate.
 They include malaria, tuberculosis, HIV/AIDS, Ebola, Zika and other diseases.
 Investments and programs support the health of our employees, contractors and community members in malaria-prone regions, including Africa and Asia.
 We have not had an employee or contractor fatality due to malaria since 2007.